-Surgery was not new to local musician and cancer advocate Sarah Swain, when she entered Cape Cod Hospital last June.
-As a carrier for the genetic mutation PALB2, which raises a woman’s risk of breast cancer, she had elected to undergo a double mastectomy and a procedure known as a salpingo-oophorectomy (removal of her ovaries and fallopian tubes) in 2017 with surgeon Kate Dalton, MD, FACS, FACOS, obstetrician Tara Chute, MD and plastic surgeon Michael Loffredo, MD.
+Surgery was not new to local musician and cancer advocate Sarah Swain, when she entered Cape Cod Hospital last in June of 2019.
+As a carrier for the genetic mutation PALB2, which raises a woman’s risk of breast cancer, she had elected to undergo a double mastectomy and a procedure known as a salpingo-oophorectomy (removal of her ovaries and fallopian tubes) in 2017 with a general surgeon, along with obstetrician Tara Chute, MD and plastic surgeon Michael Loffredo, MD.
 She later had breast reconstruction surgery with Dr. Loffredo.

 The latest surgery was a revision surgery to refine the original reconstruction procedure.

 “I had it done in June and I couldn’t be happier,” Swain said recently.